coroot/coroot/README.md

-## Gain visibility into your system in minutes without any code changes
+## Open-source observability augmented with actionable insights

+Collecting metrics, logs, and traces alone doesn't make your applications observable.
-Coroot is an open-source eBPF-based observability tool that turns telemetry data into actionable insights, helping you identify and resolve application issues quickly.
+Coroot turns that data into actionable insights for you!

 ## Features